The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 Note that you will need to micro-drift your **Chain Saw** cooldown because it does not evenly align with 1.5s recast GCDs.

+## 10x Heatblast burst

+Utilizing the previously mentioned fact that **Chainsaw** does not consume a **hypercharge** stack, we can setup our burst windows to use 10 **Heatblasts** in a row.
+This is a gain for burst windows where you use your **tincture**.

+The burst goes like so: (Tincture) AA Drill (Late weave HC) CS (Late weave WF) HBx5 (HC) HBx5 Drill

+This burst can only be achieved if you use your tools in that sequence as **Drill** drifts if you use it earlier, and you require **Chainsaw** to bethe last GCD before entering the burst.
+The 123 Tools opener makes this possible in full uptime encounters.

 ## Ricochet Pooling

 If an AoE situation is coming up in the fight, you can pool your **Ricochet** charges to take advantage